Explorer¶

 Pressing Enter returns the time range and filters out corresponding data displayed in the Explorer according to this time range.

-- If the format does not meet the input requirements, the correct time range cannot be returned, such as start time later than end time, not conforming to
+- If the format does not meet the input requirements, the correct time range cannot be returned, such as the start time being later than the end time or incorrect input of

 hour:minute:second